gateio/gateapi-nodejs/docs/CollateralLoanApi.md

 const api = new GateApi.CollateralLoanApi(client);
 const opts = {
   'loanCurrency': "BTC" // string | The parameter loan_currency is used to specify the borrowing currency.
 If loan_currency is not provided, the API will return all supported borrowing currencies.
-If loan_currency is provided, the API will return an array of collateral currencies supported for the specified borrowing currency.
 };
 api.listCollateralCurrencies(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),